Vios1231/FaceMe-AI-Reccognition/README.md

 FaceMe AI Recognition is a full-stack machine learning application that detects whether an input image is **AI-generated** or **real**.
 The model is trained using **EfficientNetB0** and served through a **Flask REST API**, while the UI is built using a modern **React + Vite** frontend.

-This project is designed for portfolio-grade quality and easy deployment.

 ---

 ## 🚀 Features